WORDS

 Incontrovertible

-Not controvertible; not open to question or dispute; indisputable.
+Not controvertible; not open to question or dispute;

-There was, however, one incontrovertible and highly significant difference between the two baby photo calls.
+significant difference between the two baby photo calls.

 Incorrigible